NickDoucet/doucet-lab/research/index.md

 {% include section.html %}

-## <a id="food-systems"></a>Biomolecular & food systems characterization

-We apply high-resolution spectroscopy and chemometrics to complex biological matrices.
-In collaboration with academic, industrial and municipal partners, we focus on:

-- **Maple syrup molecular fingerprinting** using NMR
-- Identification of **terroir signatures**, **quality defects** and **chemical markers**
-- Machine-learning models for classification and authenticity assessment

-This interdisciplinary program bridges environmental microbiology, analytical chemistry, and biomolecular modeling to understand how ecosystems shape food chemistry.

-{% include section.html %}

 ## Tools & infrastructure

 Our work is supported by state-of-the-art NMR facilities, crystallography and biophysics platforms, analytical chemistry infrastructure, and high-performance computing resources for AI-driven protein engineering.